IntersectMBO/cardano-node/trace-dispatcher/docs/trace-dispatcher.md

 ```
 More configuration options e.g. for different transformers and __trace-outs__ can be added by this mechanism.

-### Decide namespace-aware configuration

-DECISION: Move to the implementation API.
-Privacy should not be configurable.
-Frequency limits should be configurable, at least globally -- maybe not per-namespace.

-> It doesn't make a lot of sense to configure Privacy.
->
-> It could make sense to configure frequency limits.

-### Decide missing configuration

-DECISION:

-* Global severity cutoff + per namespace.
-* Global detail level + per namespace.
-* Global *trace-out* configuration: stdout, trace forwarder.

 # Integration and implementation in the node
 ## Overall tracing setup